EGWeeks/gitbranchingcheatsheet/README.md

 	$ git checkout master

-	!!!!Remember if you have made commits on a different branch the branch master will be behind on commits from the other branches.
+	!!!!Remember if you have made commits on a branch all the other branches will be behind on commits.
+Meaning if you are working and making commits on branchName and switch back to branch master it will not have the updated commits you have made to branchName.

+	If want to check what branch you are working on.

+	$ git branch

+	git branch will show what branch you are working on with a star ex( * master) and will also show what branches you have available ex (* master  branchName).